-In today's world of international saturation, technological change and globalization, studying communication sharpens the skills needed to succeed in your academic, professional and personal life.
+In today's world of media saturation, technological change and globalization, studying communication sharpens the skills needed to succeed in your academic, professional and personal life.

 A minor in communication allows students to complement another major with the essential knowledge and skills that the study of communication provides.
-In this way, students increase their versatility, adding several key abilities: analyzing, understanding and solving problems; communicating and connecting in a diverse world; and utilizing technology in effective and ethical ways.
+In this way, students increase their versatility through liberal arts immersion, adding several key abilities: analyzing, understanding and solving problems; communicating and connecting in a diverse world; and utilizing technology in effective and ethical ways.
 Find out more about the communication major.

-SLU-Madrid offers a minor in communication, an option many students pursue to increase their versatility.
+SLU-Madrid offers a minor in communication, an option many students pursue to increase their toolbox of skills and knowledge.
 It is comprised of 21 credit hours of courses.